Posted on 30 Apr 2014

 If I could time travel, aside from using it to make millions a la Back To The Future Part II, I would pay a visit to my 15-year-old self and impart some pearls of wisdom:

 Get a haircut, stop wanking into a sock, and, most importantly, forget those endless bicep curl and tricep extension repetitions, as they’re not doing anything.

 Instead, and this goes for all beginners who are taking their first nervous steps into the weight room, start with a well-structured size and strength routine like Reg Park’s 3 Step 5×5 workout.

 Trust me, a rounded routine such as this will do more for your gains in six months than that ‘Killer Bicep Pump Workout’ you found in Men’s Health magazine will do in three years.

 The idea behind 5×5 is extremely simple.

-Each session is a full-body workout where you perform five sets of five reps on a range of compound movements.
+Each session is a full-body workout where you perform five sets of five reps on a range of basic compound movements.

 The beauty of 5×5 is that it strikes a balance between strength and size protocols.

 So if you’re looking to gain strength AND slabs of muscle this is the ideal training routine for you.

 And, realistically, who doesn’t want that combo?